CSoellinger/php-xpdf-cli-pdfinfo/README.md

   - Height as points
   - Format
   - Rotated Degrees
+- Box (Media, Crop, Bleed, Trim, Art)
+  - X coordinate as points
+  - Y coordinate as points
+  - Width as points
+  - Height as points
 - File size
   - Bytes
 - Optimized
 - PDF version

+Note: If you have a password protected pdf file, and not setting the password param, you will get a process failed exception.

 ## Getting Started